(A chapter of Akayama DanJay.)

 “Not soon enough for your ploy,” said Jay.

 Now Anihilato didn’t understand until noticing its own shadow.
-As the sun descended, Anihilato cast shade over Jay’s face and his eyes relaxed.
+As the sun descended, Anihilato cast shade over Jay’s face.
 Anihilato tried to move its shadow, but couldn’t lean an inch.
 “A terrible monk like you will break into the tastiest worms.
 I can wait for your surrender.”

 “I’m no monk.”
 In Anihilato’s shadow, Jay could keep his eyes open a while.